wayfair-incubator/aux-eng-playbook/src/docs/running.md

 featured: ./images/featured/running.png
 ---

-This section details the procedural structure we use to run Engagements.
+This section details procedural structure we use to run Engagements.
-Click into the links provided for more details on any particular process.
+Click into the links provided for more details on any particular part.

 If you're unfamiliar, take a moment to review our project [roles](./roles).
-They clarify who should take responsibility for different stages and systems during an engagement.
+Roles clarify who should take responsibility for different stages and systems during an engagement.

 ## [Sourcing](./sourcing)